soliton4/node-mirror-3/README.md

 the file tree is now scrolling correctly and if the current node is to large it will show you when you hover. almost on pair with the original node-mirror except for some styling [chat link](https://chatgpt.com/share/687eac5f-0674-8013-baf3-a6fe5f9eec19)

+### Redesigning the Editor
+i had to completely change how the editor objects handle the inner state and reacto to changes. editing became impossible when the file grew to a certain size. editor updates that were out of sync triggered a jumping of the cursor.
+chatGPT helped me understand whats happening and come up with a proper redesign. sometimes it can be really impressive. [chat link](https://chatgpt.com/share/6880339b-07c0-8013-8165-5b98ce7417f8)

 ## License